zeynebnk/paper-search.py/README.md

 With more time, I would like to implement a weighted method for the TF-IDF search to prioritize words in the title or abstract more, explore further ways to generate a relevance score, and create a more streamlined front-end that is beyond the terminal.

-Note: To start the paper search enginer, run 'python search.py'.
+Note: To start the paper search enginer, install the requirements with pip and run search.py.